They say “an apple a day keeps the doctor away.” However, does this also apply to hamsters, can hamsters eat apples?

 Yes, hamsters can eat apples, and they actually do eat apples.
 As earlier mentioned, apples are healthy and nutritious, and these health benefits are not restricted to human consumers only.

-Nonetheless, you should watch the amount of apples you feed your hammie to prevent possible side effects.
+Nonetheless, you should watch the amount of apples you feed your hamster to prevent possible side effects.
 More on that later, for now, let’s look at how apples benefit your hamster.

 Health Benefits of Apples for Hamsters